Shippable/docs/sources/deploy/deploy-mvp-1.md

 ##8.
 Import the configuration into your Shippable account to create the assembly line for the application.

 Once you have these jobs and resources yml files as described above, commit them to your repository.
+This repository is called a [Sync repository](/platform/tutorial/workflow/crud-syncrepo/).
 You can then follow instructions to [add your assembly line to Shippable](/platform/tutorial/workflow/crud-syncrepo/).

 ##9.
 Trigger your pipeline